jeliasson/dockr/README.md

 ### App environment variables

-Environment variables is defined by creating a `.env` file in your app directory.
+Environment variables is defined in the `.env` file in your app directory.
+If you created the app using `dockr run`, this file has been created for you.
 Example syntax that would set environment variable `PORT` to value `8080`.

 ```bash
 PORT=8080